Gcavazo1/neon-rush--game/README.md

 - HTML5 Canvas for game rendering
 - CSS3 with modern animations and effects
 - Vanilla JavaScript (ES6+)
+- Responsive design for both desktop and mobile devices
+- Mobile-specific optimizations
 - Vercel for deployment

 ## 🔮 Future Plans